kb-dk/KB-Primo-VE-libChat/README.md

 # KB-Primo-VE-libChat

 **LibChat service**: includes a chat service, provided by libanswers/ springshare, onto the user interface (all pages).
-* Related files:
-   * js:
-       * libChatBox.js

  ![Screenshot](chatbox.png)